 Determining the level of adhesion can be done using IPC TM-650 220.127.116.11.
 This method uses a 10 x 10 grid of 1 mm x 1 mm squares etched into the coating with subsequent application of tape and removal of the tape with a steady motion at a 180° angle.
 Inspection after the tape pull is based on how many of the grid pieces were removed with the tape.
 The remaining grid area is judged on a scale from zero to five with zero being more than 65% removed and five having none of the coating removed.
 This is primarily done on test coupons during process evaluation and not on actual product.
 We recommend this test on the actual product if possible because that will give you a much better idea of what to expect when the coating is combined with the chosen material set.

 Now, it's time to circle back to the title of this month’s installation: "Sealing Your Fate."
 After you apply your coating of choice, that is normally the end of the process with no easy way to make repairs if necessary.
 You can certainly remove coating with a wide range of chemistries or dry ablation processes, but these are time-consuming and have their own inherent risk of introducing failure opportunities.
 The important lesson to take away from this column is that coating does not always prevent failures; it is just as important to look at your cleanliness levels just as you would with an assembly that is not bound for coating.
 If you have a dirty assembly, you might be buying a little time, but ultimately, you’ve sealed your own fate.

 Eric Camden is a lead investigator at Foresite Inc.

-This article was initially published in the July 2019 issue of SMT007 Magazine.
+This article was initially published in the August 2019 issue of SMT007 Magazine.